Pallas family

 The Pallas family (adj.
 Palladian; FIN: 801) is a small asteroid family of B-type asteroids at very high inclinations in the intermediate asteroid belt.
+The family was identified by Kiyotsugu Hirayama in 1928.

 The namesake of the family is 2 Pallas, an extremely large asteroid with a mean diameter of about 512 km.
-The remaining bodies are far smaller; the largest is 5222 Ioffe with an estimated diameter of 22 km.
+The remaining Palladian asteroids are far smaller; the largest is 5222 Ioffe with an estimated diameter of 22 km.
 This, along with the preponderance of the otherwise rare B spectral type among its members, indicates that this is likely a cratering family composed of ejecta from impacts on Pallas.

 Another suspected Palladian is 3200 Phaethon, the parent body of the Geminid meteor shower.
-The family was first noted by Kiyotsugu Hirayama in 1928.